Fusion mechanism: Membrane fusion

 Membrane fusion is characterized by the formation of a fusion pore, which allows the internal contents of both cells to mix.
 It is first accomplished by the mixing of lipids of the outer layers of the fusing membranes, which forms a hemifusion stalk.
 Then the inner leaflets can interact and fuse, creating an open gap where the membranes have fused.
 This gap is the fusion pore.
 This process is mediated by fusogens.
 Fusogens are highly conserved in mammals, and it is theorized that mammals adopted them after infection by retroviruses.
 Because they are highly conserved, they perform their task through a similar mechanism to the one used by viral fusogens as previously described.
 It is theorized that actin polymerization and other actions of the cytoskeleton might aid in the widening of the fusion pore to complete fusion.

 Post-fusion resetting

 Upon the completion of fusion, the machinery used to fuse must be disassembled or altered to avoid fusion of the new, multinucleated cell with more cells.
 One example of this is the final trimeric structure taken on by Class I, II, and III fusogens.
 They each take on a structure that is markedly different than their form before fusion occurred.
 This likely alters their activity, preventing them from initiating another fusion.

+Fusion as a therapeutic target

+Glycoproteins of some viruses, such as mammarenaviruses, can lose their fusion ability in presence of NMT inhibitors, this can be used as a therapeutic antiviral approach against hemorrhagic viruses such as lassa and junin in general public, in addition to LCMV, a fatal virus in immunocompromised patients.